Doocey/tyne-time-hugo/content/post/2013-07-12-time-for-newcastle-united-to-move-in-for-tom-ince.md

 ---
-title: Time for Newcastle United to move in for Tom Ince
+title: "Time for Newcastle United to move in for Tom Ince"
-description: 'Tyne Time's Kevin Doocey thinks Newcastle United should start their summer transfer business with a move for Blackpool's Tom Ince.'
+description: "Tyne Time's Kevin Doocey thinks Newcastle United should start their summer transfer business with a move for Blackpool's Tom Ince."
 author: Kevin Doocey
 type: post
 date: 2013-07-12T20:33:27+00:00